AgentCosmic/xnotify/README.md

 You need to set `--base` if the working directory path is different on the host and VM.
 Remember to use `0.0.0.0` because the traffic is coming from outside the system.

+Since the client is triggered using HTTP, you can manually send a request to the client address to trigger a file change.
+Send a JSON request in the following format: `{"path": "path/to/file", "operation": "event name"}`.
+The `operation` field is optional as it's only used for logging.
+Some possible use cases would be triggering a task after a script has finished running, or setting up multiple clients for different events.

 ### Task Runner

 Run multiple commands when a file changes.
 Kills and runs the commands again if a new event comes before the commands